 ROADS ARE NOT CLOSED TO MOTORISTS RIDE WEEKEND

-Important Note: Last winter's brutal conditions left a lasting mark on roadways throughout South Jersey, including the route for Bike MS: City to Shore.
-Road surfaces in some townships may still be rough or bumpy, so we are asking all cyclists to be more cautious than ever before.
+Important Reminder: Brutal winter conditions have left a lasting mark on the infrastructure of South Jersey roadways, including the route for Bike MS: City to Shore.
+Road surfaces in some townships may still be rough or bumpy, but this is still the safest route to the shore.
+Be cautious.
 Your safety - and the safety of those riding with you - depends on you.

 One-day (Saturday-only) options:

-> Two-day Century option, sponsored by Janney, Montgomery, Scott: 100 miles on Saturday with six rest stops and 75 miles on Sunday with five rest stops.
+> Two-day Century option: 100 miles on Saturday with six rest stops and 80 miles on Sunday with five rest stops.
 Lunch is included both days.

 Click here for the 2014 route map on Ride with GPS.